 with autism) TRI is helping to create new science.

-With CASA (the national campaign - Campus Against Sexual Assault) and Traffic Safety Education (leading the Driver Education Instructors program for the Oregon Department of Transportation) TRI contributes to the growing knowledge-base of public safety and social services - all while keeping its deep and historic focus on education.
+With CASA (the national campaign - Campus Against Sexual Assault) and Traffic Safety Education (leading the Driver Education Instructors program for the Oregon Department of Transportation) TRI contributes to the growing knowledge-base of public safety and human services - all while keeping its deep and historic focus on education.

 TRI staff are housed in two locations on the WOU campus, in historic Todd Hall and in Maaske Hall.
 In addition, TRI has project offices in New York, Massachusetts, Kansas, and Tennessee.